xinaesthete/psychogeo/README.md

 ![st giles hill viewshed](viewshed.webp)

-This visualisation is currently rather glitchy particularly as a result of using the elevation data as recorded in a `GPX` file, which is highly inaccurate; I base it on the height of the ground plus some offset.
+This visualisation is currently rather glitchy particularly as a result of using the elevation data as recorded in a `GPX` file, which is highly inaccurate; I should base it on the height of the ground plus some offset.
 The quality of GPS data will still be a limiting factor, unfortunately.